-The insurance contract, and the peculiar applications of the principles of contract, agency, evidence, and equity to it.
-Fire and life insurance are selected for detailed study, but other types of insurance are also considered.
+The insurance contract and the peculiar applications of the principles of contract, agency, evidence, and equity to it.
+Fire and life insurance are selected for detailed study.

 25. MORTGAGES.
 Two hours.
 Hanna, Cases and Materials on Security (second edition).
 Professor CURTISS.